HackerN64/F3DEX3/README.md

   overflow the buffer by 8 bytes and corrupt memory.
 - Once you have made the above change for `SPAmbient`, increase the maximum number of lights in your engine from 7 to 9.
-- Change your game engine lighting code to set the `type` / `pad1` field to 0 in the initialization of any directional light (`Light_t` and derived structs like `Light` or `Lightsn`).
-Then, enable the microcode build option `CFG_ALWAYS_LIGHTING_POSITIONAL`.
-This will ignore the state of the `G_LIGHTING_POSITIONAL` geometry mode bit in all display lists, meaning both directional and point lights are supported for all display lists (including vanilla), and the light will be identified as directional if `type` == 0 or point if `kc` > 0 (`kc` and `type` are the same byte).
-The reason this is not enabled by default is that `pad1` is normally unused padding, so it can be set to any value in directional lights, and then `G_LIGHTING_POSITIONAL` being cleared means "interpret all lights as directional regardless of that value".
 - Consider setting lights once before rendering a scene and all actors, rather than setting lights before rendering each actor.
 OoT does the latter to emulate point lights in a scene with a directional light recomputed per actor.
-  Once you have `CFG_ALWAYS_LIGHTING_POSITIONAL`, you can now just send those to the RSP as real point lights, regardless of whether the display lists are vanilla or new.
+  You can now just send those to the RSP as real point lights, regardless of whether the display lists are vanilla or new.
+- If you are porting a game which already had point lighting (e.g. Majora's Mask), note that the point light kc, kl, and kq factors have been changed, so you will need to redesign how game engine light parameters (e.g. "light radius") map to these parameters.

 ### C GBI Backwards Compatibility with F3DEX2